International Game Technology (1975–2015)

-International Game Technology (IGT) was a former American gaming company based in Las Vegas that manufactured and distributed slot machines and other gambling technology.
+International Game Technology (IGT) was an American gaming company based in Las Vegas that manufactured and distributed slot machines and other gambling technology.
 It was acquired in 2015 by GTECH for $6.4 billion, which then adopted the IGT name.

 History

 1975–1990

 IGT was founded as an A-1 Supply by William "Si" Redd in 1975.
 It changed its name to Sircoma in 1978, and then to International Game Technology (IGT) in 1981.
 The company went public in 1981, following its success in the video poker machine industry.

 In 1984, IGT acquired Electronic Data Technologies, becoming one of the first companies to use the Computerized Player Tracking concept (CPT), which later contributed to the growth of 'frequent-player rewards' programs.
 This initial system gave casinos new marketing tools in player management, and over time, the tracking system evolved into the company's IGT Advantage and SBX systems.

 After IGT's IPO and NASDAQ listing, the company introduced the S-Slot.
 This marked its entry into the spinning-reel slot market, and the Player's Edge video poker machine.
 IGT also launched the Nevada Megabucks slot machine, the first wide-area progressive slot machine system with a $1 million base jackpot.
 Additionally, IGT established an office in Australia to target the club market.